OVERVIEW OF THE GTTP

 In November 2018, 130 324 grade 12 learners wrote the Tourism CAPS National Senior Certificate examination.

 [Source: National Department of Basic Education – Pretoria – March 2018]

-Elsabé Engelbrecht is the Provincial Subject Coordinator for Tourism Education with the Northern Cape Province Department of Education in South Africa.
-She has more than thirty years of experience as a teacher and extensive experience as a Tourism education manager.
+Elsabé Engelbrecht, former Provincial Subject Coordinator for Tourism Education with the Northern Cape Province Department of Education in South Africa, has more than thirty years of experience as a teacher and extensive experience as a Tourism education manager.
 As a member of the National Training Team (NTT) for the South African National Department of Basic Education, she has been involved in the training of Tourism teachers and the development of Tourism teacher training material.
 In 2010 she was appointed writer of the amended national curriculum for Tourism (CAPS) and is currently Chief Examiner for the exit level examinations (grade 12) in Tourism.
 Elsabe has also been a member of the Umalusi research team from 2011 -2014 which investigated the quality of the curricula underpinning Tourism qualifications, its assessment and search for international examples of good practice to strengthen the South African qualifications.